natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Mirage%20F1C-200.md

 '''Cons:'''

-* Below average acceleration compared to contemporaries with heavy ordinance
+* Below average acceleration compared to contemporaries with heavy ordnance
 * Mediocre manoeuvrability compared to contemporaries
 * The Matra Super 530F missiles are very heavy and strongly impact flight performance
 * 30 mm DEFA cannons have a steep learning curve, particularly against high-speed targets